ClusterDuck-Protocol/ClusterDuck-Protocol/README.md

 ## Quick Start

-Open new sketch in Adruino IDE or create a new project with platformIO and include the ClusterDuck library
+Open new sketch in Arduino IDE or create a new project with platformIO and include the ClusterDuck library

     #include "ClusterDuck.h"
 Create ClusterDuck object